Hear From Our Employees

 My early professional goals as a graduate of the United States Military Academy and former Army Officer centered on gaining experience with a prestigious company in the corporate world.
 I built skills as an operations analyst and project manager in the consulting business, before taking a sabbatical to build a home with my father in upstate New York.
 The experience of planning, contracting, scheduling, and physically building a new home would prove to be life-changing.
 After my sabbatical, I was intent on seeking a career in the homebuilding industry that might blend together my project management skills with the leadership experience gained from my time at West Point and The Army.
 The Project Manager position with Toll Brothers offered a unique mix of intensive project management, leadership, P&L accountability, and entrepreneurial spirit.

 By joining Toll Brothers' Management Training program, I gained invaluable experience through several months of training and exposure to the homebuilding business, before I ran my first project.
 The investment the company made in my development helped me excel as a project manager and progress to my current role as division president.
 While I achieved my goal of working in the homebuilding industry, I have remained acutely aware over the years of wanting to be affiliated with the most prestigious organizations.
 The resilience of the Toll Brothers brand, our commitment to excellence, and the great people we employ have played a major part in my 10-year service to the company.

-Erin Senior Project Manager Toll Brothers City Living
+Erin Director of Construction Toll Brothers City Living

 After graduating with my master's degree from Columbia University, I worked as a structural engineer in New York City designing high-rise buildings.
 Toll Brothers City Living was one of my firm's best clients, and I was lucky enough to work as project manager on several Toll projects, including Maxwell and Hudson Tea in Hoboken, New Jersey.